jtorrestx/jtorrestx/README.md

 Call me Joel.
 I like solving problems.

-I'm using this GitHub account for contributing to other projects and hosting my website.
+I'm using GitHub for hosting my website and portfolio projects.
+I hope to contribute to other projects as well.

 My personal software projects are hosted on [Codeberg](https://codeberg.org/jtorres).